English for Work (4 cr)

 Learning environment

-Material online on Moodle, lessons in class or occasionally on Zoom if circumstances require it.
+Material online on Moodle, lessons in Zoom.

 Student time use and work load